upfrontjs/framework/docs/testing.md

 # Testing

 Upfront is fully tested to give as much confidence in the code as possible.
-To carry on this ethos in your application, upfront offers helpful tools to for testing with mock data and test outgoing requests.
+To carry on this ethos in your application, upfront offers helpful tools for testing with mock data and test outgoing requests.

 ## Testing service implementations
 Swapping out [services](./services/readme.md) of upfront is easy as setting them in the [GlobalConfig](./helpers/global-config.md).